 Congratulations to Susan Finegan, winner of the 2013 Pro Bono Award!

-Young Lawyers' Committee 2014 Annual Outstanding Young Lawyer Award - Sponsored by Nominations closed for 2014.
+Young Lawyers' Committee Annual Outstanding Young Lawyer Award - 2016 nominations are now open

 a reputation for; or advancement of, legal ethics and professional responsibility;